Before scheduling surgery for your diagnosed knee osteoarthritis, see what happens when you lose weight.

 Obesity is a major risk factor for knee osteoarthritis.

 Losing weight is truly a simple solution for osteoarthritis of the knee, say researchers who presented their findings at the Feb.
 19, 2011 American Orthopaedic Society for Sports Medicine’s Specialty Day program.

-These findings involved surgical weight loss patients, but weight loss need not be accomplished via surgery in order to provide tremendous relief from knee osteoarthritis.
+Though these findings involved surgical weight loss patients, weight loss need not be accomplished via surgery in order to provide tremendous relief from knee osteoarthritis.

 As far as stress on the knee goes, weight loss is weight loss, and the point here is that losing pounds is a powerful tool for managing osteoarthritis of the knee.